junxit/us-congress-bills-113/derived/amendments.md

 | Removed | `Attorney General` |
 | Inserted | `Secretary` |

-### 8 U.S.C. § 1231
+### 8 U.S.C. § 1373

-> by striking “Immigration and Naturalization Service” in each place it appears and inserting “Department of Homeland Security”;
+> by striking “Immigration and Naturalization Service” each place it appears and inserting “Department of Homeland Security”;

 | | |
 |---|---|
 | Removed | `Immigration and Naturalization Service` |
 | Inserted | `Department of Homeland Security` |

-### 8 U.S.C. § 1231
+### 8 U.S.C. § 1373

 > in subsection (a), by striking “may” and inserting “shall”;